 Many people just start coming to meetings or events, drop by for breakfast and meet the other hams in the area.
 Regardless of how you answered the questions, we will not turn anyone away.
 Age, gender, technical background or any other reason have no bearing on becoming a HAM.

-Send us an email, use the "contact GBARC" link at the top of this page.
+Send us an email, use the "contact GBARC" link at the BOTTOM of this page.

 Well this is good news, the hobby can always use more interested people.
 We are often asked what HAM radio is and what we do.
 To be sure, a short answer is very difficult simply because the hobby encompasses many facets of technology, electronics, experimentation, kit building, club meetings, on the air events or community service.